cardosso4/generate-model/README.md

 - Mysql

-## Execute command
+## How to execute:
-- Run the php artisan command
+- To run this command, run in the terminal: php artisan generate:model {table_name}
-- In the command list, you will find the 'generate'

-execute: generate:model name_table
+- This command can be found in PHP artisan command list

 ---